 An examination of the process and techniques used in interviewing and counseling.
 Emphasis will be placed on the development of basic helping skills and ethical practice.
-PRE: PSY 1103 (Sp)
+PRE: PSY 1103 (SP)

-PSY 4403 Experimental Psychology
+PSY 4403 Experimental Psychology 3 Hours

 Research techniques in psychology with emphasis on experimental design, methodology, and scientific report writing.
-PRE: PSY 1103 and MAT 2103 (Fa)
+PRE: PSY 1103 and MAT 2103 (FA/SP)

-PSY 4803-4806 Psychology Practicum
+PSY 4803-4806 Psychology Practicum 3 to 6 Hours

 Supervised work experience in one or more areas of psychological services.
 Experience will include both observation and hands-on experience in a community agency, as the situation permits.
 Forty clock hours at placement site are necessary for each semester hour of credit.
 In order to enroll, student must obtain student malpractice insurance, which can be purchased for a nominal fee.
 Insurance must be applied for well in advance of the start of the semester.
 See your advisor for further information.
-(Fa/Sp)
+(FA/SP)

-PSY 2601-2603 Workshops or Seminars
+PSY 2601-2603 Workshops or Seminars 1 to 3 Hours